Which One Should you Buy: the Ecovacs Deebot N79S vs the Shark Ion 750 vs Eufy 11+: Comparison

 |Where to buy||Buy Now||Buy Now||Buy Now|

-All of the following robots are equipped with sensors that prevent them from falling from stairs and help them not to bump into furniture.
-Also, the Eufy, the Shark Ion, and the Ecovacs Deebot have an auto-recharge feature that makes them automatically get to their docking stations to recharge when their batteries run out.
+Each of the following robots is equipped with a bunch of sensors that prevent them from falling from stairs and help not to bump into furniture.
+The auto-recharge feature makes the robots automatically get to their docking stations to recharge when their batteries run out.

 The Shark Ion 750

-The Shark’s brush roll has a slightly different design that requires less maintenance and doesn’t get hair tangled in it as easy as does the Deebot.
-The Shark Ion 750 is lower than the Ecovacs which causes it to get less stuck.
+The Shark’s brush roll has a slightly different design that requires less maintenance and doesn’t get hair tangled in it as easy as the Deebot does.
+The Shark Ion 750 is lower than the Ecovacs.
 In the box, you will find magnetic tapes for blocking the robot from places it should not go.
-The robot is great at picking pet hair up.
-The machine easily goes over a medium carpet and crosses a threshold.
+The robot is excellent at picking up pet hair.
+The machine smoothly goes over a medium carpet and crosses a threshold.
 Same as the Ecovacs Deebot N79S, the Shark Ion 750 is integrated with Amazon Alexa/Google Assistant.
 Based on consumer reviews, the Shark Ion performs better on medium carpets than the Ecovacs Deebot N79S.

 Issues with the Shark Ion 750